hdfiresky/Dramaverse/WORKFLOW.md

 4.  **Integrate into the Application**:
     -   In `App.tsx`, get the new `addUserReview` function from the `useAuth` hook.
     -   Pass this function down as a prop to `DramaDetailModal`.
+The modal itself is rendered based on the `modal_stack` parameter in the URL.
-    -   In `DramaDetailModal.tsx`, import `ReviewSection` and render it in an appropriate place (e.g., below the user's status selector).
+    -   In `DramaDetailModal.tsx`, import `ReviewSection` and render it.
+Pass the necessary props.
-    -   Pass the necessary props to `<ReviewSection>`, including the drama's URL and the review handler.

 ### 3. Styling Guidelines

 -   The application uses **Tailwind CSS** for utility-first styling.
 -   Custom brand colors and fonts are configured directly in the `<script>` tag in `index.html`.
-To change the site's theme, modify the `tailwind.config` object there.
--   For more complex, reusable styles (like the custom scrollbar), global CSS is added in the `<style>` tag in `index.html`.
+-   For more complex, reusable styles, global CSS is added in the `<style>` tag in `index.html`.
--   Components should be self-contained and not rely on global styles where possible.

 ### 4. Updating the Data